-Does Cozumel have a seaweed problem?
-Many people who want to plan a vacation to Mexico but are frustrated by current seaweed conditions in Cancun and Tulum are asking this question.
+Does Cozumel have a seaweed problem in 2023?
+Many people who want to plan a vacation to Mexico but are frustrated by the current seaweed conditions in Cancun and Tulum are asking this question.

 Mexico’s Caribbean coast is home to many popular tourist destinations that offer affordable all-inclusive packages, stunning beaches, and a variety of activities to explore.